tinted-knight/counters/README.md

 - `Animations`.
 I tried oficial [animations](https://pub.dev/packages/animations) package, that implements material motion.
 It was lagging on my old (still not useles) Nexus 5.
 - Sometimes looks like the app needs to drop some frames and warm up, first animations are laggy, then app work fine.
 Not satisfied.
 - Dark theme.
+- Inconsistent of different BLoC's desing, because of experiments.

 # Copyright notes